 It was a few months before the Holiday season and truckloads of product was starting to arrive in the Distribution Centre from all over the world.
 Typically all items arrived in relatively small boxes and cases that were all packed onto a standard 40″ x 48″ pallet.

 But then the Distribution Centre team started unloading trailers which contained goods that were anything but standard.
-Large 8′ long backyard slides, full sized swing sets, bicycles, large doll houses, and yes those giant stuffed teddy bears started arriving in dozens and dozens of trucks.
+Large 8′ long backyard slides, full sized swing sets, bicycles, large doll houses, mountain bikes, and yes those giant stuffed teddy bears started arriving in dozens and dozens of trucks.

 Nobody had told us this kind of stuff would be arriving.
 They all took up a lot of space.
 None of it could be handled by forklifts or operators like normal.
 We had no where to put all of the goods.
 What’s more there were still more containers coming in over the ocean.
 What on earth were we going to do?

 Something was seriously wrong.
 The Supply Chain model was fairly simple.
 All goods would be shipped from anywhere around the world into a single Distribution Centre.
 From that single Distribution Centre we would in turn ship the goods back out to consumers across the country as they were ordered on-line.